anna-is-cute/paste/README.md

 nginx is set up to expose ports 80 and 443 on the host by default, but you can change `docker-compose.yml` (and you'll need to change `nginx.conf` as well) to change that.

-Access paste by connecting to the host via HTTP or HTTPS, depending on how you set up nginx.
+Access paste by connecting to the host via HTTPS.

 Done!